Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

     The hardware platform is ready.
 You can create applications using this platform and test on zcu102 hardware.

-## Example Project: Running the "Hello World" Application from Arm Cortex-A53
+## Example Project 1: Running the "Hello World" Application from Arm Cortex-A53

  In this example, you will learn how to manage the board settings, make cable connections, connect to the board through your PC, and run a